dakane1/2018-03-28-UCI/index.md

   1. If your workshop is R rather than Python, remove the comment around that section and put a comment around the Python section.
-  2. Some workshops will delete SQL.
+  2. Some workshops will delete .
   3. Please make sure the list of topics is synchronized with what you intend to teach.
   4. You may need to move the div's with class="col-md-6" around inside